18 Endowed Chairs

 Ping Liu

-William Coles Endowed Chair in Jacobs School of Engineering
+William Coles Endowed Chair in the Jacobs School of Engineering

 Liu’s research is centered on two goals: to develop low-cost, long-lasting energy storage systems to enable greater adoption of renewable energy and electric vehicles; and to study electrochemical processes that underlie a broad range of sustainability issues, including corrosion, low-grade waste heat utilization, and scalable production of functional nanomaterials.
 To achieve these goals, Liu’s lab characterizes interfacial processes, develops new materials for potential use in batteries and energy storage, and designs new architectures for energy storage devices.
 Liu is faculty director of the Sustainable Power and Energy Center at the Jacobs School of Engineering.